Quick overview of Parking in Thailand3 min read

 Thailand is a tourist’s delight, with its gorgeous destinations and rich culture, aided by tourist-friendly policies.
 Home to popular places like Railay Beach, Grand Palace of Bangkok, Sunday Walking Street and the historic city of Ayutthaya, Thailand is one of the top places to be marked off of a traveler’s checklist.

-But the reality is that most of Thailand is densely populated.
-The estimated population density of the capital city of Bangkok is around 5000 people per square kilometre, which is above the ideal population density of around 100 people per square kilometre.
+But the reality is that most of Thailand are densely populated.
+The estimated population density of the capital city of Bangkok is around 5000 people per square kilometer, which is above the ideal population density of around 100 people per square kilometer.
 More people in small areas means an increased level of traffic as the number of vehicles owned goes up.
 This has made the commute in the major cities of the country, a real menace for the locals.

 b) Yellow and white lines – This indicates that stopping is allowed for a short period of time.
 This is usually reserved for drop off or pick up spots.
 Yellow and white also indicates bus stops in several parts of the country.